leonswl/leonswl.github.io/README.md

-# Personal Github Page Portfolio
+# Leon's Github Page Portfolio

 Hello, if you are here that means you have chanced upon my own personal portfolio!
 A little bit about myself - I'm Leon, an aspiring data analyst proficient in python, SQL and R :) Drop me a message anytime for engaging conversations!